 Blogging, as with any endeavor, takes a lot of hard work.
 The fact that some people leave their current 9-5 jobs to blog full-time is a testament to how much work it takes to put out great content on a consistent level!

 In all these years blogging (professionally and leisurely), I had to work long hours to learn the craft, find opportunities, network with people, embrace the process, and continuously strive to improve and be better at what I do.

 That being said, if you plan to blog for the long haul, and if you want your blog to reach a wide audience and make an impact, you have to be ready (and excited!) to put in the hours and do the work.

 7. It doesn’t matter whether you’re an old-timer or a newbie, blogging success happens to those who consistently do the work.

 Some of us have been blogging for over a decade now but there are hundreds of new bloggers out there who are around for a considerably less number of years but already killing it with this thing.

 Some have become published authors, others make 7-digit income businesses from their blogs, and some make considerably less money from their blogs but are living a life free from the 9-5.

 In that note, there are also bloggers who were amazing 10 years ago but didn’t carry on the momentum.
 Some of them don’t exist anymore, some ended their blogging run after they’ve moved on to other things or shifted careers, others stopped blogging after they’ve completed what they’ve set to do.

-So much has changed in the digital landscape and only a few bloggers are able to cope with that change (these first-generation lifestyle bloggers are some of my fave!).
-This only tells us that, if you want to stay the course and make blogging your career, you have to be willing to adapt to the change and to keep learning. 😉
+So much has changed in the digital landscape and only a few bloggers are able to cope with that change (these first-generation bloggers are some of my fave!).
+This only tells us that if you want to stay the course and make blogging your career, you have to be willing to adapt to the change, keep learning, and stay consistent.